-I believe there to be 5 distinct categories you should be separating your laundry into: whites/lights, brights, darks, gentle/cold water washables, and household linens.
-Here’s a breakdown of what goes where:
+Ideally, there are to be five distinct categories you should be separating your laundry into: whites/lights, brights, darks, household linens, and gentle/cold water washables.
+Here’s Freer’s breakdown of what goes where:

-A load of lights means only very pale colored or white T-shirts, cotton undies, pajamas, shorts, and the like.
+- Whites/Lights: A load of lights means only very pale colored or white T-shirts, cotton undies, pajamas, shorts, and the like.
 Basically anything that is light enough to not bleed onto other garments.
-I consider pale/medium yellow to be the demarcation line between light and dark.
-I wash lights in warm water.
+Use warm water to wash lights.

-The mesh bag is also a good way to make sure your socks don’t get lost in the wash, you crazed, neurotic sock matchers.
-Make sure you never put anything you deem mesh bag or gentle cycle-worthy in the dryer.
+A mesh laundry bag is a great tool to use when washing things like socks and underwear.
+It keeps them together and in shape so they don’t get hammered by the spin cycle.
+Just make sure you never put anything you deem mesh bag or gentle cycle-worthy in the dryer.
 It’s all drip dry, baby.

-Be sure to button all buttons and snap all snaps.
-This helps lessen fastener breakage and stops garments from getting incredibly twisted in the wash.
-Trust me, we’re almost at the part where I’ll let you actually start the washer.
+Pro tip: As you sort everything, make sure to check all pockets for money, tissues, lipsticks and other random objects that could foul up your clothes.
+Also, be sure to button all buttons and snap all snaps.
+This helps lessen fastener breakage and stops garments from getting twisted in the wash.

-If your stains are of the terrible yellow underarm variety, all hope is almost certainly lost — but you can try a homemade paste of Dawn dishwashing liquid, hydrogen peroxide and baking soda.
-Use it to give the affected area a scrub using an old toothbrush.
-It sometimes works, but only on plain white, 100% cotton garments.
+If you have no stain solution on hand, you can try a homemade paste of Dawn dishwashing liquid, hydrogen peroxide and baking soda.
+Freer says you can use use it by giving the affected area a scrub using an old toothbrush.

 A regular capacity washer holds one bed sheet, four pillowcases, two or three shirts, and about six pairs of underwear.
 (Not that you should be washing all those things together!
 It’s just to give you a visual.)

-You may not realize it, but your washer needs a little TLC sometimes.
-Make sure to run it empty with a cup or two of white vinegar every so often to keep it clean.
-(Listerine works too!)
-Wipe down the inside of the machine, lid and seals regularly with a wet cloth.
+She also points out that you may not realize it, but your washer needs a little TLC sometimes.
+Make sure to run it empty with a cup or two of white vinegar every so often to keep it clean and wipe down the inside of the machine, lid, and seals regularly with a wet cloth.

-Don’t forget to check the lint trap every time you dry a load — both inside the machine and at the back where the exhaust is.
-Clogged lint screens impact the efficiency of your dryer and can even start fires!
+Pro tip: Don’t forget to check the lint trap every time you dry a load!
+Clogged lint screens impact the efficiency of your dryer and can even start fires.